Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If that’s the case, you could instead consider small business cards like The Business Platinum® Card from American Express.

 Similarly, you cannot open a new Southwest Premier Business Card if you currently have the card or have earned the sign-up bonus for the card in the past 24 months.

 If you are looking for a card that earns a lot of points from regular spending, there are better options available.
 The Southwest Premier Business Credit Card earns 2X points on Southwest flights and just 1X points on all other purchases.

-For more points on day-to-day purchases, you could consider another card like the Chase Sapphire Reserve, which earns 3X points on dining and travel, including purchases with Southwest.
+For more points on day-to-day purchases, you could consider another card like the Chase Sapphire Preferred, which earns 2X points on dining and travel, or the Chase Sapphire Reserve, which earns 3X points in the same categories, including purchases with Southwest.
 You can then transfer Chase Ultimate Rewards points to Southwest

-With the increased sign-up bonus on the Southwest Rapid Rewards® Premier Business Credit Card, you’ll earn 60,000 Southwest points after meeting minimum spending requirements.
+With the Southwest Rapid Rewards® Premier Business Credit Card, you’ll earn 60,000 Southwest points after meeting minimum spending requirements.
 This is the highest offer we’ve seen on the card!